Severino González: Guerreros de Oaxaca

 On June 5, 2022, González signed with the Guerreros de Oaxaca of the Mexican League.
 In 12 games for Oaxaca, he compiled a 6.00 ERA with 11 strikeouts across 12 innings pitched.
 González was released by the Guerreros on July 3.

 Charros de Jalisco

 On May 22, 2024, González signed with the Charros de Jalisco of the Mexican League.
 In 25 appearances for Jalisco, he logged a 2–2 record and 3.91 ERA with 13 strikeouts over 23 innings pitched.

 González made seven appearances for Jalisco in 2025, struggling to a 9.72 ERA with seven strikeouts across 8 1/3 innings pitched.
 He was released by the Charros on May 13, 2025.

 Mid East Falcons

 In October 2025, González signed with the Mid East Falcons of Baseball United.
+In eight appearances with the club in its inaugural 2025 season, he pitched a scoreless 7.1 innings, notching two saves.

+Veraguas

+González played for Veraguas of Panama's Campeonato Nacional de Béisbol Mayor in 2026.

 International career

-González was selected to represent Panama at the 2023 World Baseball Classic qualification and the final tournament.
+González was selected to represent Panama at the 2023 World Baseball Classic qualification, the 2023 World Baseball Classic and the 2026 World Baseball Classic.
 He was also part of the squad that represented Panama at the 2023 Pan American Games held in Santiago, Chile, where he led the tournament in saves.